Dunnock: Mating systems

 The dunnock possesses variable mating systems.
 Females are often polyandrous, breeding with two or more males at once, which is quite rare among birds.
 This multiple mating system leads to the development of sperm competition amongst the male suitors.
 DNA fingerprinting has shown that chicks within a brood often have different fathers, depending on the success of the males at monopolising the female.
 Males try to ensure their paternity by pecking at the cloaca of the female to stimulate ejection of rival males' sperm.
 Dunnocks take just one-tenth of a second to copulate and can mate more than 100 times a day.
 Males provide parental care in proportion to their mating success, so two males and a female can commonly be seen provisioning nestlings at one nest.

 Other mating systems also exist within dunnock populations, depending on the ratio of male to females and the overlap of territories.
 When only one female and one male territory overlap, monogamy is preferred.
-Sometimes, two or three adjacent female territories overlap one male territory, and so polygyny is favored, with the male monopolising several females.
+Sometimes, two or three adjacent female territories overlap one male territory, and so polygyny is favoured, with the male monopolising several females.
 Polygynandry also exists, in which two males jointly defend a territory containing several females.
 Polyandry, though, is the most common mating system of dunnocks found in nature.
 Depending on the population, males generally have the best reproductive success in polygynous populations, while females have the advantage during polyandry.

 Studies have illustrated the fluidity of dunnock mating systems.
 When given food in abundance, female territory size is reduced drastically.
 Consequently, males can more easily monopolise the females.
 Thus, the mating system can be shifted from one that favours female success (polyandry), to one that promotes male success (monogamy, polygynandry, or polygyny).